hweltzien/TaskBoard/README.md

 # Task Board

 ## Description
-After utilizing web-based resources and instructional support, I learned how to ...
+After utilizing web-based resources and instructional support, I learned how to use jQuery Syntax and link Bootstrap to my stylesheet.
+Bootstrap provided, for example, the date picker.
+With jQuery, I created "task cards" that can be dragged and dropped into three lanes.
+The colors of the cards are dynamic, based on the due date of the task.
+Tasks can be added and removed, and are saved when the page reloads.

 ## Table of Contents